nbuy/xoops-modules-eguide/README.md

 **Module Version**  : XCL 2.3.x

-**Description** : Eguide is an event management module to create and manage guidance and booking/reservations for events.
+**Description** : Eguide is an event management app (XCL module) to create and manage guidance and booking/reservations for events.

 **Author** : Nobuhiro YASUTOMI (aka nbuy)